-In the case of this application, the property is zoned for agriculture and has a history of agricultural practise, including the establishment of pine plantations.
-There are some areas heavily infested with alien invasive vegetation on the site.
-The clearing of the AIS is a requirement of NEM:BA and as such an AIS Control Plan is provided as guidance (see appendices).
+In the case of this application, the property is zoned for agriculture and has a history of agricultural practise.
+Alien invasive species (AIS) are present on the site, and must be cleared in terms of the NEM:BA and as such an AIS Control Plan is provided as guidance (see Annexure 4).